quaie/cissp/pages/mydoc/3_crypto.md

 **work function (factor)** --> measure the strength of a crypto system by measuring the effort in terms of cost/time to decrypt

+**key clustering** --> weakness where a plaintext generates identical ciphertext using the same alg w/ different keys

 # DES (3DES) modes